DPO-Group/DPO_Wordpress_Standalone/README.md

-# DPO_Wordpress_Standalone
+# DPO_WordPress_Standalone

-## DPO Group Standalone plugin v1.0.1 for Wordpress v5.8
+## DPO Group Standalone plugin v1.0.1 for WordPress v5.8

-This is the DPO Group plugin for Wordpress Standalone.
+This is the DPO Group plugin for WordPress Standalone.
 Please feel free to contact the [DPO Group support team](https://dpogroup.com/contact-us/) should you require any assistance.

 ## Installation